Pet Custody: Who gets the pets during a separation?

 If you have exhausted all other avenues, such as negotiation, mediation and your former spouse is not agreeable to reaching consent orders, you are able to make an application for property orders which include your pet.
 For more information about the court process, we invite you to read our family law court process article.

 The living arrangements for your pet can be a confusing concept, especially when you have a strong emotional connection with your pet.
-If you require further information or wish to seek assistance in relation to your family law matters, we invite you to contact our family law team by submitting an online enquiry or calling us on 1300 749 709.
+If you require further information or wish to seek assistance in relation to your family law matters, we invite you to contact our family law team to arrange your free initial consultation by submitting an online enquiry or calling us on 1300 749 709.